 This post is part of a series where I share my recovery journey from a spontaneous bilateral patellar tendon rupture.
-Both my knees were broken, and I was bed bound for almost a year, with the first 6 weeks spent trying to keep my legs as flat I could so as not to incur further injury.
+Both my knees were broken, and I was bed bound for almost a year, with the first 6 weeks spent trying to keep my legs as flat as I could so as not to incur further injury.

 If you’re in a similar situation as I was, then you know that spending that much time in bed can be boring, frustrating and depressing.
 Here is a list of fun things to do while recovering from surgery.
 This part of the series in particular focuses on hobbies, crafts and games that you can engage in whilst in bed.
 (You can view the full list of tips and resources at the end of the post!)